weareferal/craft-asset-versioner/README.md

 ## Requirements

-- Craft CMS 3 or later on Linux or MacOS (untested on Windows as of yet)
+This plugin requires Craft CMS 3.0.0 or later.

 ## Installation